acousticrobot/web-16/_pages/recipes/sourdough.md

 Makes two smaller or one large loaf.

 Basic sourdough aiming for a well kneaded stiffer dough.
 The dry starter from day one makes for a more sour bread.
-Substitute wheat or any other flours for up to 10% of the flour on the second day.
+Substitute wheat or any other flours for up to 10% (76g) of the flour on the second day.

 Adapted from Peter Reinhart's Basic Sourdough.

+#### Bakers percentages

+  * flour: 100
+  * water: 57
+  * salt: 2

 ### Starter